projectodd/kwsk/README.md

     dep ensure

-Change the Istio value below to the appropriate value for your environment for the istio-ingress service.
-It's only needed when invoking actions.
+You'll need the istio ingress to invoke your actions.

+    ISTIO=$(minikube ip):$(kubectl get svc knative-ingressgateway -n istio-system -o 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')
-    go run ./cmd/kwsk-server/main.go --port 8080 --istio 192.168.124.97:32000
+    go run ./cmd/kwsk-server/main.go --port 8080 --istio $ISTIO

-For GKE-based Knative, the istio-ingress service is a LoadBalancer type instead of Nodeport type like it is on minikube.
-And you have to use port 80 instead of port 32000.
+For GKE-based Knative, the istio ingress is a LoadBalancer type instead of Nodeport type like it is on minikube.
+And you have to use port 80.
 So, if you are using GKE-based Knative do the following:

-    ISTIO_ING=$(kubectl get svc/istio-ingress -n istio-system -o yaml | grep ip | cut -d ":" -f 2)
-    go run ./cmd/kwsk-server/main.go --port 8080 --istio $ISTIO_ING:80
+    ISTIO=$(kubectl get svc knative-ingressgateway -n istio-system -o yaml | grep ip | cut -d ":" -f 2):80 go run ./cmd/kwsk-server/main.go --port 8080 --istio $ISTIO

 ## Testing the server

-No automated testing yet, but you can hit the thing via curl like:
+Use curl for a crude test:

     curl http://127.0.0.1:8080/api/v1/namespaces/foo/actions